BradHutchings/Mmojo-Server-v2/instructions/500-Build-Mmojo-Server.md

 - [502.
 Prepare to Test](502-Prepare-to-Test.md) - Set some environment variables to customize test runs.
 - [503.
 Build Debug](503-Build-Debug.md) - Build an unoptimized `mmojo-server` for the CPU of the build environment platformm that can be used to test features and changes.
 - [510.
 Build APEs](510-Build-APEs.md) - Explains APEs and how to build them.
 - [511.
-Build APEs (Compatible)](511-Build-APEs-Compatible.md) - Build `mmojo-server-ape` as an Actually Portable Executable (APE) with Cosmopolitan.
+Build APE (Compatible)](511-Build-APE-Compatible.md) - Build `mmojo-server-ape` as an Actually Portable Executable (APE) with Cosmopolitan.
 This build is widely compatible with x86_64 and aarch64 (arm64) systems, but not very performant.
 - [512.
-Build APEs (Performant)](512-Build-APEs-Performant.md) - Build `mmojo-server-ape` as an Actually Portable Executable (APE) with Cosmopolitan.
+Build APE (Performant)](512-Build-APE-Performant.md) - Build `mmojo-server-ape` as an Actually Portable Executable (APE) with Cosmopolitan.
 This build is compatible with recent x86_64 and aarch64 (arm64) systems and more performant.
 - [520.
 Build Executables](520-Build-Executables.md) - Explains build-platform executables and how to build them.
 Now with GPU choices and support.
 - [521.
-Build Executables (Compatible)](521-Build-Executables-Compatible.md) - Build a `mmojo-server` for the base CPU of the build environment platform.
+Build Executable (Compatible)](521-Build-Executable-Compatible.md) - Build a `mmojo-server` for the base CPU of the build environment platform.
 - [522.
-Build Executables (Performant)](522-Build-Executables-Performant.md) - Build a `mmojo-server` for recent CPUs from the CPU family of the build environment platform.
+Build Executable (Performant)](522-Build-Executable-Performant.md) - Build a `mmojo-server` for recent CPUs from the CPU family of the build environment platform.
 - [523.
-Build Executables (Native)](523-Build-Executables-Native.md) - Build an optimized `mmojo-server` for the CPU of the build environment platform.
+Build Executable (Native)](523-Build-Executable-Native.md) - Build an optimized `mmojo-server` for the CPU of the build environment platform.

 **Get Started:** [501.
 Prepare to Build](501-Prepare-to-Build.md)